Let's Try Being in Love: Music video

 A music video for the song was released on 27 January 2022, starring Hayes and featuring actor Scott Evans as his love interest.
 The video was directed by Andrew Putschoegl.
 On the video, Hayes commented, "I wanted to show I love the feminine in me, be proud of the gay me.
 There’s a dance scene that is so passionate, everything’s alive and thriving and blooming.
 That’s how I feel in general about music.
 And that’s a hugely sharp contrast to how I felt 10 years ago".

 Critical reception

 Stephen Daw for Billboard praised the single, stating that Hayes "create[s] the perfect atmosphere for a nostalgic, lovesick pop song", adding "If you’re looking for that added boost of serotonin, look no further."

 Chart performance

 In the United Kingdom, "Let's Try Being in Love" debuted and peaked at number 96 on the Official UK Singles Download Chart Top 100 and at number 98 on the Official UK Singles Sales Chart Top 100.

 Live performances

 Hayes performed "Let's Try Being in Love" live for the first time on 5 March 2022 at the 2022 Sydney Gay and Lesbian Mardi Gras Parade, where Hayes headlined.
+In 2023, Hayes took his Do You Remember? tour to Australia, the United Kingdom and the United States of America, where he performed "Let's Try Being in Love", amongst other tracks from Homosexual, past solo and Savage Garden hits.